nelsonfigueroa/nelson.cloud/content/posts/2024-01-16-optional-type-hints-in-python.md

 ### Two or More Optional Type Hints

-To specify two or more optional type hints, we need to import `Union` from the `typing` module.
+To specify two or more optional type hints, we can import `Union` from the `typing` module.

 In this example, the type hints indicate that either an integer, a string, or `None` can be assigned to the `data` input variable.
 The `data` variable has a default value of `None`.